brandoluu/CSE_151A_Project/README.md

 **Jordan Huynh:** Member: Contributed to preprocessing and model creation/debugging for milestone 3 and 4 as well as the final milestone.
 Wrote large parts of preprocessing section of final writeup.
 Helped with model selection and analysis of models and results.

+**Brandon Salinas Sanchez** Member: Contributed to some EDA of the data, assisted in early data processing and model selection